mebjas/realtime-notification/README.md

 {
   url:  (string) (required) the url of the socket server,
-  reconnect: (function) callback, when client reconnects to server }
+  reconnect: (function) callback, when client reconnects to server
+  connect: (function) callback function called when client connects to the socket server }
 ```